Introduction to Cloud Computing

 - Accessibility and Collaboration- The biggest benefit of cloud computing is the ease with which the data can be accessed from anywhere, anytime.
-This ensures that the productivity and efficiency are increased because the apps can be accessed anytime.
+This ensures that productivity and efficiency are increased because the apps can be accessed anytime.
 Also, cloud computing helps enterprises to collaborate and share their resources among partners and users in multiple locations.

 - Requires No Hardware- All the data is stored and processed in the cloud.
 This negates the need for physical storage centers in the office premises.
 A backup is always advisable and this may need a physical server, but that is it.
 Even cloud technologies provide backup options that can be retrieved in the event of a disaster

-- Flexibility- Flexibility and scalability is core to cloud computing.
+- Flexibility- Flexibility and scalability are core to cloud computing.
 When companies need more apps and services, it can be easily inserted into the cloud, and in the same way, resources can be subtracted if the need arises.

-- Efficient Recovery Plan- Cloud computing services are quick, accurate and reliable.
+- Efficient Recovery Plan- Cloud computing services are quick, accurate, and reliable.
 The recovery plan of an enterprise becomes efficient due to the quick processes and reduced downtime by cloud computing, and also, the results are accurate.

-De-merits of Cloud Computing:
+Drawbacks of Cloud Computing:

-- Limited Features- The enterprises, in order to cut down on costs, go in for the cloud services that have limited features.
+- Limited Features- The enterprises, to cut down on costs, go in for the cloud services that have limited features.
 Unless firms do not opt for customization as per their requirements, cloud services will be tough to manage and security may get compromised.

-- Redundancy Plans- A cloud server is not backed up in most of the cases unless opted for.
+- Redundancy Plans- A cloud server is not backed up in most cases unless opted for.
 Hence, enterprises may need to invest in backup plans.
 Although this will add to the overall expenditure, it will be worth it in case of emergencies.

-- Bandwidth Problems- The organizations need to plan their network and all the services and apps on the cloud cannot be packed into small set of data centers.
+- Bandwidth Problems- The organizations need to plan their network and all the services and apps on the cloud cannot be packed into a small set of data centers.
 For ideal performances, the company has to plan accordingly and see to it that there are no bandwidth issues and work doesn’t get hampered.